huynguyen2015/huynguyen2015/README.md

 - 👋 Hi, I’m @huynguyen2015
 - 👀 I’m interested in Technical Achitecture or full-stack developer
 - 🌱 I’m currently learning react-native and further is flutter
-- 💞️ I have project about web publish gaming https://www.1hour.dev and I’m looking to collaborate on... currently i don't :)))
+- 💞️ I have project about
+-- 1. Web publish gaming https://www.1hour.dev and I’m looking to collaborate on...
+SEO project -- 2.
+Web tool for photography & graphics: https://exifdataview.com
 - 📫 Here are some ways to reach me
   - Email: nbchuy031091@gmail.com or skype: nqhuy031091
   - Linked in: https://www.linkedin.com/in/huy-nguy%E1%BB%85n-qu%E1%BB%91c-74032712a/